Susilo Bambang Yudhoyono: Law enforcement and political role model

 "I am not a presidential candidate in 2014.
 My wife and children will not run for president either, and I have never prepared anyone to run for president.
 Let the people and democracy speak for themselves in this election," Yudhoyono said.

-Previously, rumors circulated about amendments to the 1945 Constitution regarding presidential terms and the possibility of presidential family members running for re-election.
+Previously, rumours circulated about amendments to the 1945 Constitution regarding presidential terms and the possibility of presidential family members running for re-election.
 The President sought to clear the political air at the time.
 He also strengthened Indonesia's democratic system by ensuring a smooth and orderly leadership transition.